 NEWS & ANNOUNCEMENTS

-Hosting a UF event this summer?
+Hosting a UF event this spring?
 Make it a Certified Sustainable Event!

 We’ve developed an easy online guide and application to help students, faculty, and staff make any event more sustainable!
 Whether it’s as small scale as a staff meeting or party, or as complex as a conference, we have the tools you’ll need to help minimize your negative impact on the environment, and maximize your ability to be an engaging change agent for a wide audience.
 Check out all the information and the guide here.

 Congratulations to the most recent Sustainable Event Certifications:

 – Bob Graham Center for Public Service: Future of Florida Summit

 – UF Levin College of Law: Public Interest Environmental Conference

 – Imagining Climate Change + Dept. of Spanish & Portuguese: Daring or Collusion: The Responsibilities of Literature in the Late Anthropocene